LeoYin/Semi-parametric-Learning-of-Functional-Point-Process/README.md

  Figure below shows the time stamps for three stock investors in a window of 30 consecutive days; The black points indicate the buying activities on the timeline and the red points indicate the selling activities on the timeline;
  ![image](Figures/F1.png)

- Figure below: Estimated overall trading intensity and ratios of the estimated trading intensities at the account and day levels relative to the overall trading intensity.
+ Figure below: shows the estimated overall trading intensity within a transaction day and the ratios of the estimated trading intensities at the account and day levels relative to the overall trading intensity, based on 1,000 sample accounts over 672 days.
+It is clear that the trading intensities vary considerably within each 12 day, between accounts, and across different days.

  ![image](Figures/F2.png)

  ### Methodology